hteumeuleu/caniemail/_features/css-background-size.md

 	}
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts.
+Not supported with non Google accounts.
 But it can be used in the `background` shorthand property instead.", "2": "Partial.
 Does not support multiple values.
 The comma between two values is removed.", "3": "Background images size can be used in VML with the `size` attribute.
 See [VML documentation](https://docs.microsoft.com/en-us/windows/win32/vml/size-attribute--fill--vml)."
 }